langchain-ai/langgraph/docs/docs/cloud/how-tos/stream_messages.md

      'status': 'idle',
      'config': {}}

-Let's also define a helper function for better formatting of the tool calls in messages
+Let's also define a helper function for better formatting of the tool calls in messages (for CURL we will define a helper script called `process_stream.sh`)

 === "Python"